 Is water lighter or heavier than oil?
 Make sure it’s noticed that the oil sits on top of the water.
 What happens to the paint?
 Liquid density is fun to explore with kids.
 Our sugar rainbow is another way to explore liquid density.

 I am pretty sure everyone observed the reaction that happened when the tablet was dropped into the cup.
-This reaction is what creates the awesome snow storm effect.
-The table contains an acid and base that when mixed with the water, creates the bubbles.
+This reaction is what creates an awesome snow storm effect.
+The table contains acid and base that when mixed with the water, creates the bubbles.
 We have quite a few experiments that fizz, pop, and bang here.

 The bubbles are a result of the carbon dioxide gas that is released during the chemical reaction.
 To make the snow effect, the bubbles pick up the white paint and carry it to the surface.
 Once the bubbles reach the surface they pop and the paint/water mixture drops back down!

 We love creating simple science at home.
 Look how easy and entertaining this was for the kids.
 I hope you add more science to your season with more of our awesome winter science ideas.

 Check out the resources below for bringing science into the home or classroom all year round!